Major Portland Freeways

 Oregon Traffic Laws

-If not otherwise marked, the speed limit is 20 mph in business districts, 25 mph in residential districts, 65-70 mph on highways and rural roads and up to 65 mph on interstate highways.
-Speed limits vary on interstate highways but are usually 55 mph or under within Portland city limits.
+If not otherwise marked, the speed limit is 20 mph in business districts and 25 mph in residential districts.
+Speed limits vary on highways but are usually 55 mph or under within Portland city limits.

 Left and right turns onto one-way roads are permitted even with a red light, provided you first stop and yield to traffic and pedestrians.